-It is convenient to introduce one piece of notation: given subsets $A,B\subset X$, we let $\ebdry^BA$ be the set of edges in $X$ joining a vertex of $A$ with a vertex of $B\smallsetminus A$ (this is the subset of $\partial A$ consisting of those edges that land into $B$).
-It is interesting to combine Theorem~\ref{thm:decomposition.no.small.folner} with the ``maximal \fol set trick'':
+It is convenient to introduce a piece of notation: given subsets $A,B\subset X$, we let $\ebdry^BA$ be the set of edges in $X$ joining a vertex in $A$ with a vertex in $B\smallsetminus A$ (this is the subset of $\partial A$ consisting of edges that land in $B$).
+It is interesting to combine Theorem~\ref{thm:partition.no.small.folner} with the ``maximal \fol set trick'':